wpxqw/mwqc/docs/README.md

     - Example: [mwqc_if_non_empty_cart][contact-form-7 id="58"][/mwqc_if_non_empty_cart]
     - Explanation: [contact-form-7 id="58"] shortcode renders the inquiry form. [mwqc_if_non_empty_cart] shortcode hides the inquiry form for empty inquiry cart.
     - Wrapping form shortcode is optional.
 If not wrapped, your inquiry form will remain visible on inquiry cart page when inquiry cart is empty.
-  - If you want to hide certain columns of inquiry cart table, update button or total section's rows, add attributes to [mwqc_cart] shortcode.
+  - If you want to hide columns of inquiry cart table, update button or total section's rows, add attributes to [mwqc_cart] shortcode.
 [Read More](#configuration "Read more about configuration).
   - Save the inquiry cart page.

 - **Receive inquiry cart's contents in the email sent to you by the inquiry form on form submission**